wjr1985/meds_tracker/README.md

 ## ⚠️ Work in progress

 This is very much so a work in progress.
 It works for me for my daily use, but could have some bugs still.
-Support for running in Docker is still coming.

 ## Prerequisites

-- Ruby 3.1.1
+- Ruby 3.1.1 OR Docker with `docker compose` or `docker-compose`
 - A Google Cloud project and OAuth credentials with that project.
 First, read the instructions [here](https://developers.google.com/workspace/guides/create-project) to create a Google Cloud project.
 Next, follow the instructions [here](https://developers.google.com/workspace/guides/create-credentials#desktop-app) on how to set up OAuth Client ID credentials for a Desktop app.
 Once created, you'll want to download the credentials file for use later on.
 Do **not** ever commit this or otherwise make it publicly avaialble.
 - A Google Sheet with headers already set up.
 The headers can be whatever you want, but the script will assume something like `date,taken,start,end,duration`.
 - The ID of the above Google sheet - if you're unsure of the ID for the Google Sheet, the ID is the part of the url between `/d/` and `/edit` (so in the following example https://docs.google.com/spreadsheets/d/abcdefghijklmnop/edit#gid=0, the ID would be `abcdefghijklmnop`)
-- Linux or MacOS if not running in Docker
+- Linux or MacOS if not running in Docker (this has not been tested in Windows)

 Important note: With your Google Cloud project, you'll want to go to the [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) configuration and change `Publishing status` to production.
 You'll receive a warning or a notice about needing to verify your application - you can ignore this and continue.
 If using this for personal use, you'll receive a warning when authenticating later on indicating that the application isn't verified, but you can continue anyway.
 If you do not do this, your application authorization will only last for 7 days.

 ## Setup

+### .env file

+Docker and local execution both will need to use an .env file.
+You'll want to create an `.env` file with the following:

+- `GOOGLE_CREDS_PATH` - the path to the credentials file that you downloaded in the prerequisites section above.
+This should be somewhere in the current working directory.
+- `TOKEN_PATH` - a path to where the result of authenticating will be stored - this will be a YAML file.
+This should be somewhere in the current working directory.
+- `SHEET_ID` - the ID of the Google Sheet from the prerequisites section above

+### Docker Compose

+Docker Compose is supported.

 ### Docker

-TBD
+You'll want to run `docker build -t meds_tracker:latest .` to build the image.
+Note that in the .env file created above, `GOOGLE_CREDS_PATH` and `TOKEN_PATH` should specify a subdirectory (so something like `GOOGLE_CREDS_PATH=creds/credentials.json`).

 ### Setting up for running locally